DURUII/awesome-prompt-refactor/stRawbeRRy.md

 # stRawbeRRy

-THE PROBLEM "" has gone viral recently.
-Here is what I tried.
+The Letter Counting Problem has recently gone viral.
+Here's my attempt at it.

 PROMPT:
 ```